 - The annual tracking of standards across the curriculum.

 At Greenhaugh Primary School we are committed to encouraging children to follow an active and healthy lifestyle.
 We believe that skills learnt through Sports and PE, including competitive and team sports, help to teach qualities such as resilience and determination that support children throughout their lives.
-We are proud to have been awarded a School Games Gold Award for the last four years in recognition of this commitment.
+We are proud to have been awarded a School Games Gold Award for the last five years in recognition of this commitment.

 Our PE and Sport curriculum includes football, cricket, tennis, hockey, gymnastics, tag rugby, dance, multiskills and Tri Golf, with competitions held at an inter-schools level for many of these sports.
 We also provide whole school swimming lessons at the Wentworth Swimming Pool, Hexham, for ten weeks during the summer term.